 GALZ offers a wide variety of services.
 They began providing HIV/AIDS awareness at a time when their nation’s political leadership and many citizens remained in denial of the dangers and risks of the disease.
 This program has evolved into a partnership in the wider HIV/AIDS movement in the region including, especially, South Africa.
 GALZ has a health program, a necessary service as LGBTI persons are ignored by the government’s national health care program.
 The organization also offers a Positive Support Group for HIV, Skills for Life (vocational), and Safety Net (material aid in emergencies).
 Additional work by GALZ activists includes advocating for sexual orientation to be a protected status in the national constitution.
 GALZ also urges the placing gay and lesbian issues in the wider political and economic debate about the future of Zimbabwe.
 In 2002, GALZ participated in the establishment of the All Africa Rights Initiative, a coalition of non-governmental organizations (NGOs) in seventeen African nations.

 In 2005, GALZ received the prestigious IGLHRC (International Gay and Lesbian Human Rights Commission) Felipa Award for “significant contribution to the struggle for LGBTI emancipation on the African continent.”
-The organization remains active in 2012 and has become a model for other groups by providing organizational development along with LGBTI activism training and assistance.
+The organization has become a model for other groups by providing organizational development along with LGBTI activism training and assistance.